nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The Architecture Diagram provided above illustrates the high-level design of TraceYourProj.
 Given below is a quick overview of each component.

 `Main` is consisted of a class, namely Duke.
-The main function of it is to:
-1. Initialize project list
-2. Receive inputs from the user until he/she types `exit` command to terminate the program
+The main function of it is to receive inputs from the user until he/she types `exit` command to terminate the program.

 The rest of TraceYourProj comprises the following components:
 - `MainUi`: The user interface of the application.